 On June 1, the Museum posted a statement in support of Black Lives Matter.
 While statements like this are important, they do not take the place of the actual work.
 As a museum we have a pretty weak record with Black communities locally and historically—Black artists are under-represented in our collection, our exhibitions, our programs, and on our staff.

-We have taken steps in the right direction, with strong community partnerships, more diverse artists in our galleries, and the recent addition of East African ceramics to our collection.
-But we can and need to do more.
 Black, Indigenous, and other racialized communities have long been underserved by the Museum.
 While many projects throughout the Gardiner’s history have substantively engaged communities of colour, the majority of our work has been keyed to the sensibilities of traditional museum audiences—well-off, mostly white, and educated.
 Continuing on this path is not viable nor desirable.

 The Gardiner staff is committed to transforming our institution into a home for a wider range of approaches, histories, and voices than it has been in the past: more exhibitions and programs foregrounding racialized artists and experiences; deeper work with historically disenfranchised communities; active grappling with the legacies of colonialism in our galleries; building more equitable representation in our collection; and diversifying our staff, volunteers, and board.